caddyserver/transform-encoder/README.md

-Formtted Encoder Module for Caddy's Logger
+Formatted Encoder Module for Caddy's Logger
 ===============================================

 This plugin adds logging encoder named `formatted`.
 The module accepts a `template` with the placeholders are surrounded by